hrgdavor/java-hipster-ioc/README.md

 - I use jackson for JSON stuff
 - I wanted to try generated serializers and deserializers for jackson versus runtime ones.
 - [micronaut-serde-jackson](README.json.serialization.md) looks very promising for jackson serializers generation
+- for server with web,websocket, servlets:
+  - jetty:12 has 33 jars, and 4.5MB
+  - undertow:2.3 has 13 jars, and 4.5MB
 # todo

 generate dependency information as json